 Enhancing Our Visitor Experience

-Serving the Tampa Museum of Art’s diverse audience, the dynamic sequence of interconnected interior and outdoor spaces in the expansion and renovation support a wide range of visitor experiences—from art lovers to Riverwalk strollers, from school children to gala guests.
+Serving the Tampa Museum of Art’s diverse audience, the dynamic sequence of interconnected interior and outdoor spaces in the expansion and renovation support a wide range of visitor experiences – from art lovers to Riverwalk strollers, from school children to gala guests.
 The design of the north entry plaza and expanded south terrace aims to create a more defined entry sequence from both the Poe Garage and Curtis Hixon Waterfront Park.
-These two spaces will provide a welcoming first impression of the Museum.
-The new lobby will be a centralized place for orientation and temporary events.
+These two spaces will provide a welcoming first impression of the Museum and the south side will also feature an indoor/outdoor restaurant.
+The new lobby will be a centralized place for dining, orientation, and temporary events.

-The plaza is bookended by large and small dog parks on both sides.
 As a continuation of Tampa’s Riverwalk, a sloped walk will bring pedestrians down to the river edge from the ground floor level.
-An outdoor amphitheater outside the Museum’s auditorium will serve as a shaded place for people to gather.
-With new native planting and shade trees, the Museum’s ground floor terrace will be accessible from Riverwalk.
+Existing Dog Parks will be designed within a close perimeter of the park, and an outdoor amphitheater outside the Museum’s new auditorium will serve as a shaded place for people to gather.
+With new native plantings and shade trees, the Museum’s ground floor terrace will be accessible from Riverwalk.
 The goal of the landscape enhancement is to shape a seamless and integrated public experience around the Museum and the park.

 Annual Park Visitors